 Adds a star which is attached to the shell and burns while the shell flies.
 The timing (when it starts to appear, when it reaches full brightness, when it goes out) can be precisely adjusted.

-With this component, you can create roman candles.
+With this component, you can create roman candles and fountains.
 “Eruption” emits stars, one after the other.

 Can be used like a shell, but is simulated as a rocket.
 Therefore, you get different sounds and a different flight path.